emfcamp/badge-2024-documentation/docs/tildagon-apps/simple_tildagon_python.md

 import time

 while True:
-    # Other optional parameters include delay=0, x=0, y=0, font_size=30, color=(255, 255, 255))
+    # Other optional parameters: delay=0, x=0, y=0, font_size=30,
+    # color=(255, 255, 255)
     st.display.draw_text('Hello world', clear_before=True)
     time.sleep(1)  # Only updating every second
 ```

 ### Exercise 5

 Extend your previous program to show a happy face when tilted left and a sad face when tilted right.
 When shaken, show a surprised face.

 ### Exercise 6

 Create a new program that displays a message on screen that switches to a different colour every 2 seconds.

 !!! info "Tip"